Petland: History

-Petland was started in 1967 when opened up his first store in Chillicothe, Ohio.
+Petland was started in 1967 when Kunzelman opened up his first store in Chillicothe, Ohio.
 The company originally owned and operated pet stores in Ohio, West Virginia, and Kentucky.
-In the early 1980s, Petland began expanding its presence in Canada and entered foreign markets.
+In the early 1980s, Petland began expanding its presence and entered foreign markets.

-By 2008, Petland had become a $50 million company with about 230 stores.
-Petland sells products and services worth about $300,000,000 in the United States, South Africa, Canada, Japan, and Mexico.
 The 2008 financial crisis and subsequent public relations issues have drastically affected Petland.
 Petland currently operates 84 domestic locations, down from over 140 stores just a few years ago.
 The company currently sells birds, fish, small animals, puppies, and kittens.

 While Petland has endorsed efforts to raise standards at commercial dog breeding kennels, the company continues to find itself in the middle of animal welfare controversies.
 In 2018, a delivery vehicle at a Petland store in Florida was searched by authorities.
 Nearly 2 dozen puppies were seized due to the conditions they were in.
 The year before, the Henderson, NV Petland store was fined for keeping sick dogs in overcrowded conditions.

 Petland South Africa

 Petland was introduced to South Africa as a franchise in 1999.
-They currently have three stores located in Durban in Umhlanga Rocks, Salt Rock and Durban North.
+They currently have three stores located in and around Durban including uMhlanga Rocks, Salt Rock and Durban North.
 Petland stores in South Africa stock animal and pet products such as food and accessories for cats, dogs, birds, reptiles and small animal products as well as holding fish and small animal livestock.

-Aquarium Adventure
+Petland Canada

-Aquarium Adventure is a wholly owned subsidiary of Petland.
-Ed Kunzelman founded it in 1995 after working with Bill Wymard, a Petland franchisee and marine biologist, on developing a concept for an "aquatics only" store.
-They both saw that there was demand for a non-Petland branded aquatics-only pet store in major metro markets.
+Petland Canada Inc., is a privately held Canadian Corporation founded in 1975 that operates out of Winnipeg, Manitoba, Canada.